History of schools in Scotland: Early twentieth century

-The 1918 Education (Scotland) Act introduced the principle of universal free secondary education, although, due to financial crisis and resistance from the SED, it took almost two decades to implement.
+The Education (Scotland) Act 1918 introduced the principle of universal free secondary education, although, due to financial crisis and resistance from the SED, it took almost two decades to implement.
 Most of the advanced divisions of the primary schools became junior secondaries, where students received a vocationally orientated education until the age of 14.
 The old academies and Higher Grade schools became senior secondaries, giving a more academic education, presenting students for the leaving certificate, which was the entry qualification for the universities.
 Selection between the two types of school was determined at age 12 by an intelligence test, the "qualifying examination", known colloquially as "the qualy".
 The 1918 Act brought the Episcopalian and Roman Catholic schools into the state system.
 While most Episcopalian schools would be absorbed through local mergers, the 224 Catholic schools, with 94,000 pupils in 1918, retained their distinct religious character, access to schools by priests and the requirement that school staff be acceptable to the Church.
 This move led to prolonged objections from some Protestants who complained that the state funding of Catholic schools was "Rome on the rates".
 The Act also replaced the School Boards with 38 specialist local education authorities, which were elected by a form of proportional representation in order to protect the rights of the Catholic minority.
 These would be subsumed into local government in 1929.
 Between the wars new school building was mainly associated with suburban growth.
 Space was less constrained and styles tended to be simpler with some experiments in modernism.

-Unlike the Education Act 1944 in England and Wales, which established the tripartite system, the Education (Scotland) Act 1945 was a consolidation measure, because universal secondary education had already been in place for over a decade.
+Unlike the Education Act 1944 in England and Wales, which established the tripartite system, the Education (Scotland) Act 1945 (8 & 9 Geo.
+6. c.
+37) was a consolidation measure, because universal secondary education had already been in place for over a decade.
 Plans to raise the school leaving age to 15 in the 1940s were never ratified, but increasing numbers stayed on beyond elementary education and it was eventually raised to 16 in 1973.
 As a result, secondary education was the major area of growth, particularly for girls, who stayed on in full-time education in increasing numbers throughout the century.
 The 1947 Report on Secondary Education by the Education Advisory Council, established by Labour minister Tom Johnston, proposed an end to selection and, although rejected by Labour and Conservative governments, became a benchmark for reform.